evolvedoff/edgefarm/README.md

 Also F1 opens the help menu, so it will search in a new tab this way so it doesn't close your other tabs.

+Note: Pausing the program with F1 is incosistent, I would simply suggest stopping it and re-running it partially later.

 ## License

 It's GPL-3.0.
 Feel free to use it as you wish as long as GPL-3.0 allows it.
-Even if it does not require credit, it will really be appreciated to mention me and this page.
+Even if it does not require credit, it will really be appreciated to mention me and/or this page.

 ## Credits